Shoonya-Dev/ShoonyaApi-dotnet/README.md

 ### <a name="md_introduction"></a> INTRODUCTION: About the API

-The Api is a dotNet wrapper of the StarWebAPI whichoffers a combination of Rest calls and WebSocket for the purposes of Trading.
+The Api is a dotNet wrapper of the NorenAPI which offers a combination of Rest calls and WebSocket for the purposes of Trading.

 API is developed on VisualStudio2019 and uses .NetStandard 2.0 The dependency libraries are